-- 1. Stockpile Permit: The Stockpile permit issued by the Building official under the provisions of this Code shall expire by limitation at the end of 9 months and is required to be converted and included in a regular or engineered grading permit. - 2.
+- 1. Stockpile Permit: The Stockpile permit issued by the Building Official under the provisions of this Code shall expire by limitation at the end of 1 year and is required to be converted and included in a regular or engineered grading permit. - 2.
 Removal and Re-compaction (R&R) Grading Permit: The grading permit issued by the Building Official under the provisions of this Code shall expire by limitation after 1 year from the date of such permit issuance. - 3.
 Agricultural or Oilfield: The grading permit issued by the Building Official under the provisions of this Code shall expire by limitation if the grading authorized by such a permit is not completed within 2 years from the date of such permit issuance. - 4.
-Regular and Engineering Grading: The grading permit issued by the Building Official under the provisions of this Code shall expire by limitation if the grading and other improvements authorized by such a permit are not completed within 3 years from the date of such permit.
-The Building Official may extend the time for completion of the grading and other improvements authorized by the grading permit for one (1) additional year, if circumstances beyond the permittee's control have prevented the completion of the project, and necessary inspection fees have been deposited.
-Only subdivisions, with an improved subdivision improvements agreement or a development agreement, can be extended for more than three years but not in excess of the time limits of the agreement. - J104.3 Grading permit fees.
+Regular or Engineering Grading: The grading permit issued by the Building Official under the provisions of this Code shall expire by limitation if the grading and other improvements authorized by such a permit are not completed within 3 years from the date of such permit. - J104.3 Grading permit fees.
 Grading permits and grading plan review fees shall be as set forth in schedules enacted by the Board of Supervisors.
 Except as otherwise specified in such schedule, grading permit and grading plan review fees shall not be refundable unless approved by the Building Official. - J104.4 Grading security.
 The Building Official may require a security in such form and amounts as may be deemed necessary to ensure that the work, if not completed in accordance with the approved plans and specifications, will be corrected to eliminate hazardous conditions.
 When the Building Official determines that a security is necessary, a grading permit shall not be issued for grading unless the owner posts with the Building Official a security of the type and format that complies with the latest edition of the Ventura County Public Works Agency Bond Book. - J104.4.1 Amount of security.
 The amount of security shall be based on the approved grading plan and engineer's estimate that includes: the number of cubic yards of material in either excavation or fill, whichever is greater; the cost of all drainage or other protective devices for work necessary to eliminate geotechnical hazards; appurtenant improvements such as access roads for fire protection purposes; temporary and permanent BMP sediment control; landscaping and irrigation; and an amount to guarantee that damaged public and private property during the grading construction work will be repaired.